 The length of time for rhinoplasty surgery is different for every patient due to the extent of each individual surgery.
 Your surgeon will discuss this more in-depth with you during your consultation.

-Rhinoplasty may be performed in an accredited office-based surgical facility, a licensed ambulatory surgical center or a hospital.
+Rhinoplasty may be performed in an accredited office-based surgical facility, a licensed ambulatory surgical center, or a hospital.

 For New Year's Eve week, we will close the office from December 31st at noon to January 1st.